See how we are making peace a reality - Play your part

 We have waited for this for 30 years - to once again see the Prophesies unfolding before our eyes.

 You can be part of these exciting times and the fulfilment of the biblical prophecy by acquiring your very own limited edition Abraham Accord commemorative medal.
 One third of each commemorative medal sale will go directly to a fund that will help foster stronger economic ties and partnership between the United Arab Emirates and the State of Israel.
 Not only will you be acquiring a highly collectable memento of this historic occasion, but also your purchase will allow you to directly partner with the peace process itself.
 “Those who bless Israel will be blessed.”
 (Genesis 12:13)

 The same week that the amazing peace deal with the UAE was going to be signed - Abraham Accord - we found what we had been looking for.
-A Jordanian supplier of olive wood, created a case that is just prefect.
-Olive wood was the only wood we were prepared to use.

 This has made us do something Crazy, each purchase of a Abraham Accord Peace Coin you automatically get this case free - We hope you enjoy our find

 What's new this month - Solid Silver King David Coin

 For months many have asked if we are going to release a Solid Silver (925) King David Coin.

 “As the navel is set in the centre of the human body,so is the land of Israel the navel of the world situated in the centre of the world, and Jerusalem in the centre of the land of Israel, and the sanctuary in the centre of Jerusalem, and the holy place in the centre of the sanctuary, and the ark in the centre of the holy place, and the Foundation Stone before the holy place, because from it the world was founded.”